-The directors of the Company anticipate that the application of IFRS 15 in the future may have an impact on the amounts reported and disclosures made in the Group's consolidated financial statements.
-However, it is not practicable to provide a reasonable estimate of the effect of IFRS 15 until the Group performs a detailed review.
+The directors of the Company anticipate that the application of IFRS 15 in the future may have an impact on the amounts reported and disclosures made in the Group's consolidated financial statements, which is currently reviewed by the Group.
+Thus, it is not practicable to provide a reasonable estimate of the effect of IFRS 15 until the completion of the review.